 Enjoyed by many as a camping area, the nearly 2-acre site later became a residential plot with annual leases for trailer owners once the town installed water and electric service there.
 Those trailers were removed from the park beginning around 2009.

-Other land which had been originally dedicated to the lot owners for their use and enjoyment has been sold to private individuals.
+Other land which had been originally dedicated to the lot owners for their use and enjoyment was at one time up for sale.
 This beautiful block which fronts on Irving Avenue is all that's left and features superb waterfront views of the Potomac River and tall shade trees..